Lucy Scholars: Call for Applications

 - Help advertise and attend Lucy seminars and events (1-2 per month).

-- Design 1-2 community building events per year for Lucy Scholars and other affiliated graduate students.
+- Design and/or coordinate 1-2 community building events per year for Lucy Scholars and other affiliated graduate students.
 These events can include, but are not limited to: workshops, panels, research symposia, community partnership initiatives, external seminar speakers, and social events.
 Lucy staff will provide administrative support to Scholars for event organization.

 Benefits of Participation:

 - $3000 of additional stipend or towards professional development activities for each year of satisfactory participation in this program.

 - Direct influence on the programming and opportunities offered by the Lucy Family Institute.

 - Opportunities to discuss research and community engagement with graduate students from other disciplines.

 - Networking and mentorship opportunities with Lucy Faculty Fellows & Affiliates.

 Applications are due Mar 24, 2023 at 11:59 PM ET.